lordmilko/dots/README.md

 ~/.local/bin/packages/themer/theme-activate darkpx
 ```

+If you encounter any issue during WM startup, logs can be found under `~/.cache`

 ## Void Linux

 *termite is currently incompatible with Void Linux. urxvt can be opened once setup has completed via win+shift+enter*